rabix/benten/Readme.md

 2019.02.12 preview
 ![2019.02.12 release](https://lh3.googleusercontent.com/1M5Qplw84aA6arEvgwLm9sxedjDgoCo3ZNL20lp7P3OfQYGqdStcDgrBgOiX6i2ke3apyyGulSBr3_gBVaohgPcq_4pvHsvxskjJCb_R9fxmxbo8Lg5UEEepVyc6-UKC3a2ov3sbVg=w2326-h1390-no)

+Each instance of _Benten_ (window that you open with a CWL document) is meant to edit that one workflow or tool.
+While you may be opening new tabs with sub-parts of the workflow, some of which may result in editing other files (if they are linked workflows/tools) _Benten_ treats it all as one unit.
+To edit a new workflow, you need to open another instance of _Benten_.
+You can open as many _Benten_ instances as you wish.

 Benten has three main panes: Workflow map, Code editor and Connection table.
 The relative sizes of each can be changed by dragging dividing lines up/down, left/right.